 - 3.10.
 This chapter sets out the strategic options to establish some parameters to determine the capacity of the site.
 It also includes design principles and performance standards on design, biodiversity, and sustainability to set the Council vision and expectations of a faith/community building. - 3.11.
-The brief explores 3 strategic options in which the site could be developed in order to develop some parameters to establish the building's footprint, parking, open space height, scale and massing.
+The guide explores 3 strategic options in which the site could be developed in order to develop some parameters to establish the building's footprint, parking, open space height, scale and massing.
 These options are based on maximising the development potential of the site taking account of the physical, planning constraints and opportunities. - 3.12.
 The strategic options do not limit the layout choices that may emerge and are not specific to any faith in particular.
 The options are intended to be a starting point to establish the capacity of development proposals and inform Stage 1 Project brief as per the RIBA plan of works 2020.
-Whilst this brief has incorporated planning and highway input from GCSP and Cambridgeshire County Council respectively, further pre-application engagement is encouraged to provide more certainty on the acceptability of concept designs and future planning applications as part of Stage 2 (Concept design) and Stage 3 (Spatial co-ordination) RIBA plan of works 2020. - 3.13.
+Whilst the guide has incorporated planning and highway input fromGCSP and Cambridgeshire County Council respectively, further pre-application engagement is encouraged to provide more certainty on the acceptability of concept designs and future planning applications as part of Stage 2(Concept design) and Stage 3 (Spatial coordination) RIBAplan of works 2020. - 3.13.
 The layout, design, sketches, and illustrations in the strategic options serve to illustrate the capacity of the site.
 The footprint, layout, built form and design approach can be quite different.
-These do not represent the final design and
+These do not represent the final design and should not restrict or limit the imagination and creativity of the design teams.